-Akbank conducts its non-banking financial activities through its subsidiaries, namely Ak Investment, Ak Asset Management and AKLease.
+Akbank conducts its non-banking financial activities through its subsidiaries, namely AK Investment, AK Asset Management and AKLease.
 Product and service offerings of these subsidiaries are also marketed through Akbank branches.

-Ak Investment
+AK Investment

-Founded in 1996 to provide brokerage services for capital markets, Ak Investment is a 100% owned subsidiary of Akbank.
+Founded in 1996 to provide brokerage services for capital markets, AK Investment is a 100% owned subsidiary of Akbank.
 Domestic retail customers perform their transactions through Akbank's Private Banking branches, Akbank Capital Markets Unit and 704 local Akbank branches.
 In addition, customers have remote access for capital markets transactions on the internet 24 hours a day.
-Through its International Institutional Sales division, Ak Investment offers foreign institutional customers' brokerage services for Turkish capital markets products.
-With its specialised and experienced employees, and comprehensive research reports and customer-oriented service approach, Ak Investment serves both individual and corporate investors.
-Delivering a range of international and domestic capital markets products to individual and corporate investors, Ak Investment has nine branches in six major Turkish cities.
-Ak Investment branches are committed to offering capital markets products and services tailored for customers' needs and expectations, and in line with market conditions.
+Through its International Institutional Sales division, AK Investment offers foreign institutional customers' brokerage services for Turkish capital markets products.
+With its specialised and experienced employees, and comprehensive research reports and customer-oriented service approach, AK Investment serves both individual and corporate investors.
+Delivering a range of international and domestic capital markets products to individual and corporate investors, AK Investment has nine branches in six major Turkish cities.
+AK Investment branches are committed to offering capital markets products and services tailored for customers' needs and expectations, and in line with market conditions.
 The branches establish long-running relations that generate added value for the customers.

-In 2023, Ak Investment had a market share of 45% of corporate bond issuances in Türkiye (excluding banks and affiliated transactions).
+As at 31 March 2024, AK Investment had a market share of 22% of corporate bond issuances in Türkiye (excluding banks and affiliated transactions).
 It is also one of the leading intermediary institutions in equity public offerings, having completed U.S.\$1.9 billion of these transactions between 2011 and 2023.
-Its net income contribution was TL 3,068 million and TL 1,068 million for the years ended 31 December 2023 and 2022, respectively.
+Its net income contribution was TL3,068 million and TL1,068 million for the years ended 31 December 2023 and 2022, respectively.